sameeraxiomine/LargeCollections/README.md

 The main thing to remember when using this library is, it supports the java.util.Map interface.
 The only method not supported (for performance reason) is  `public boolean containsValue(Object value)`

+For examples of how to use the library classes in the `com.axiomine.largecollections.util` package see the source code for the classes below

+    samples.com.axiomine.largecollections.util.KryoKVMapSample
+    samples.com.axiomine.largecollections.util.TurboKVMapSample
+    samples.com.axiomine.largecollections.util.WritableKVMapSample
+	samples.com.axiomine.largecollections.util.KryoKTurboVMapSample
+    samples.com.axiomine.largecollections.util.TurboKKryoVMapSample
+	samples.com.axiomine.largecollections.util.KryoKWritableVMapSample
+    samples.com.axiomine.largecollections.util.WritableKKryoVMapSample
+	samples.com.axiomine.largecollections.util.TurboKWritableVMapSample
+    samples.com.axiomine.largecollections.util.WritableKTurboVMapSample

+For examples of how to use the library classes in the `com.axiomine.largecollections.turboutil` package see the source code for the classes below

+    samples.com.axiomine.largecollections.turboutil.IntegerIntegerMapSample
+    samples.com.axiomine.largecollections.turboutil.IntegerIntWritableMapSample
+	samples.com.axiomine.largecollections.turboutil.IntWritableIntegerMapSample
+    samples.com.axiomine.largecollections.turboutil.IntegerKryoVMapSample
+	samples.com.axiomine.largecollections.turboutil.KryoKIntegerMapSample
+	samples.com.axiomine.largecollections.turboutil.IntegerKryoVMapSample

+The classes in `com.axiomine.largecollections.turboutil` are helper classes provided to handle primitive (almost) types as follows
+    Integer
+    Long
+    Double
+    Float
+    Byte
+    BytesArray(byte[])
+    Character
+    String

+The classes in `com.axiomine.largecollections.turboutil` are helper classes provided to handle Writable types as follows
+    IntWritable
+    LongWritable
+    FloatWritable
+    DoubleWritable
+    Text
+	BooleanWritable
+	ArrayPrimitiveWritable
+	BytesWritable
+	ShortWritable
+	MapWritable

+The classes in `com.axiomine.largecollections.turboutil` also support combinations of all of the above classes with each other as well as templatized when K/V use Kryo based Serialization, Examples are -

+     KryoKIntegerMap
+     IntegerKryoVMap
+     IntWritableIntegerMap
+     IntegerIntWritableMap
+     IntWritableKryoVMap
+     KryoKIntWritableMap

 ## Map Attributes ##
 We provide implementations of java.util.Map.
 Each of these Map implementations has the following attributes